Flexberry/flexberry.github.io/pages/products/flexberry-orm/data-service/fo_sql-query.en.md

 ---
 title: SQL-queries in Flexberry
 sidebar: flexberry-orm_sidebar
-keywords: Flexberry ORM, database, queries, LINQProvider, ADO.NET
+keywords: Flexberry ORM, data service, database, queries, LINQProvider, ADO.NET
 summary: Description of the ways of working with DB and recommended ways of access to the database
 toc: true
 permalink: en/fo_sql-query.html